thorntail-examples/istio-circuit-breaker/README.md

 ## Use Cases

+> NOTE: If project created through Launcher, ensure you're logged into the project with `oc project <project-name>` before continuing.

 ### Without Istio Configuration

 1. Create a Gateway and Virtual Service in Istio so that we can access the service within the Mesh: